VVitale/VVitale.github.io/unicosmos.md

 ---
 layout: default
-title: Research
+title: UNICOSMOS
 ---

-# Research

-Here is a summary of my current and past research projects.
+Here is a summary of my MSCA project **UNICOSMOS** - *Unravelling the intertwined correlated states of matter in moire' superlattices*.

 **"The interplay of field-tunable strongly correlated states in a multi-orbital moiré system"**: